Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 SCFAs showed a different developmental pattern of associations with future VEP features.
-Specifically, propionate and butyrate metabolism genes from both visit 1 and visit 2 showed associations with future VEP features, but here the effects were almost entirely observed for VEP features at visit 3 (10/10 propionate and 7/8 butyrate associations).
+Specifically, propionate and butyrate metabolism genes from both visit-1 and visit-2 showed associations with future VEP features, but here the effects were almost entirely observed for VEP features at visit-3 (10/10 propionate and 7/8 butyrate associations).
 Moreover, acetate and butyrate metabolism genes were doubly associated with future VEP latencies compared to amplitude features.

-Finally, menaquinone (Vitamin K2) metabolism genes followed a similar pattern to the SCFAs in that genes from visit 1 and visit 2 were largely associated with future VEP features at visit 3 (8/9 menaquinone associations).
+Finally, menaquinone (Vitamin K2) metabolism genes followed a similar pattern to the SCFAs in that genes from visit-1 and visit-2 were largely associated with future VEP features at visit-3 (8/9 menaquinone associations).
 This indicates persistent associations of this early microbiome gene set with individual differences in VEP features early in the second year of life.